 - In a medium bowl, whisk the egg yolks.
 Add the warm cream to the yolks one ladle at at time, whisking constantly.
 Once you've added all the cream, pour it back into the sauce pan, and cook over medium-low heat until custard thickens and can easily coat the back of the spoon, about 10 minutes.

 - Strain the custard through a fine sieve into a bowl.
-Add the hazelnut liqueur, then transfer the bowl of ice cream to the ice bath, and stir until the mixture cools.
+Add the hazelnut liqueur, if using, then transfer the bowl of ice cream to the ice bath, and stir until the mixture cools.
 Cover and refrigerate for several hours or overnight.

 - About 15 minutes before you're ready to churn, put the ice cream into the freezer to make it extra cold.
 Churn the mixture in an ice cream maker according to manufacturer's instructions.